grf/beautiful-news/ReadMe.md

 ## License

-This project is licensed under the MIT License.
+This project uses the Nietzsche license: everything is allowed.